vFredo/dotfiles/README.md

 # Dotfiles

-The configuration are set for a linux operating system, you have to make changes if you<br>
+This configuration are set for Linux oprating system
-wanted to used on Windows or Mac(I think so...)